Ralex91/Rahoot/README.md

   -v ./config:/app/config \
   -e WEB_ORIGIN=http://localhost:3000 \
   -e SOCKET_URL=http://localhost:3001 \
+  -e  MANAGER_PASSWORD=PASSWORD \
+  -e MUSIC_ENABLED=false \
   ralex91/rahoot:latest
 ```

 **Configuration Volume:**
-The `-v ./config:/app/config` option mounts a local `config` folder to persist your game settings and quizzes.
+The `-v ./quizz:/app/quizz` option mounts a local `quizz` folder to persist your game settings and quizzes.
 This allows you to:

 - Edit your configuration files directly on your host machine
-- Keep your settings when updating the container
 - Easily backup your quizzes and game configuration

 The folder will be created automatically on first run with an example quiz to get you started.